BobWritesCode/server-directory-website/README.md

 ![Sign up form](./README_Images/site_signup.png)
 </details>

-It's important that user's can easily sign up, the sign up form it self is designed to be simplistic.
+It's important that users can easily sign up, the sign-up form itself is designed to be simplistic.
 Asking for a username, email address, and password.
-Email and password will be what is required to login but the username will be used to identify the user to other site users and staff.
-Both the username and email address have to be unique and the user will be notified if they are not.
+Email and password will be what is required to login, but the username will be used to identify the user to other site users and staff.
+Both the username and email address must be unique, and the user will be notified if they are not.

 ![Username already in user](./README_Images/feat_signup_username.png)